Expand To Show Full Article

 4. Re-usable column

-5. No-destruction of the component
+5. No destruction of the component

-6. The instrumentation are automatic, computerized
+6. The instrumentation is automatic, computerized

 7. Quantitative work is more easily and most sensitive

-8. Sample is recovered completely.
+8. The sample is recovered completely.

 Application of HPLC